-The Stanislaus CoC continues to work together to improve services provided, including data collection quality through the HMIS system, to ensure that participants receiving services do not experience any gaps as they strive to reach their goal of independence from the need of public services within the community.
+The Stanislaus Urban County and the CoC continue to work together to improve services provided, including data collection quality through the HMIS system, to ensure that participants receiving services do not experience any gaps as they strive to reach their goal of independence from the need of public services within the community.

-The Focus on Prevention effort is an attempt to develop, through multi-sector community collaboration, programs that transcend emergency services and work to improve quality of life for program participants.
+The Focus on Prevention is a county-wide effort is an attempt to develop, through multi-sector community collaboration, programs that transcend emergency services and work to improve quality of life for program participants.